cl2112/Python_Projects_Completed/README.md

 https://github.com/cl2112/CPS_3320_Project_2

-Description: A showcase exploring the Arrow, Blinker, and Loguru python libraries.
+Description: A showcase of different programs exploring the Arrow, Blinker, and Loguru python libraries.

 ## Project #3

 https://github.com/cl2112/CPS_3320_Project_3

-Description: Scrapes data from different government websites, parses it and the displays it in a GUI.
+Description: A program that helps citizens get informed about local government by scraping data from different government websites, parsing it and then displaying it in a GUI.